 Hero images are basically the image that defines your app.
 These were found at the top of the app but, it is shifting at the landing page.
 If the hero image is something classy, it means the app is sober and elegant.
 If the hero image is flashy and colorful, it means the app is entertaining.
 O, if you are still placing the hero images on the top, it’s high time you should slide it down to the bottom.

-You can hear this on every mobile UI designers mouth.
+You can hear this in every mobile UI designer’s mouth.
 The trend of filling the app with too many elements is long gone.
 Now, the simple, the better.
 Very limited

-elements, spaced out design is in trend now.
+elements, the spaced-out design is in trend now.
 So, if you are still filling up your app with plenty of stuff, shift to the least.